JuliaGizmos/Interact.jl/README.md

 ```{.shell execute="false"}
 ipython notebook --profile julia
 ```
-Interact needs IJulia to be running on Jupyter/IPython 3.x or Jupyter 4.x For Jupyter 4.x, the Python packages `jupyter` and `ipywidgets` installed.
+Interact needs IJulia to be running on Jupyter/IPython 3.x or Jupyter 4.x.
+For Jupyter 4.x, the Python packages `jupyter` and `ipywidgets` must be installed.
 ```